stephenslab/gtexresults/README.md

 If any of these statements are not true, please adjust the `alias` accordingly.

-Additionally, the option `-u $UID` is sometimes helpful to ensure that the new files are created under your user account.
-If environment variable `$UID` is undefined, this can be set to the user account name instead of the id number. *TO DO: Fix this paragraph---it is not correct.*
+Additionally, we have found that the `-u $UID` option is sometimes helpful to ensure that the new files are created under your user account.
+If, after running the analyses, you encounter issues with file permissions or file ownership, consider adding `-u $UID` to the above `alias` command and re-run the analyses.

 If the container was successfully run, you should see information about the Linux operating system outputted to the screen, something